Clinical Observership Program in Supportive and Palliative Care

 The Department of Supportive Care Medicine (DSCM) is one of very few fully integrated, multidisciplinary teams working together to identify, assess and treat the multiple complex challenges that patients and families face throughout the continuum of cancer care

-The Supportive Care Medicine team of approximately 120 professionals includes: pain and palliative medicine physicians and nurse practitioners, psychiatrists, psychologists, clinical social workers, spiritual care chaplains, child life specialists, patient navigators, health education specialists, cancer information resources nurses, positive image cosmetologists, a resources coordinator, a hospice liaison and more.
+The Supportive Care Medicine includes: pain and palliative medicine physicians and nurse practitioners, psychiatrists, psychologists, clinical social workers, spiritual care chaplains, child life specialists, patient navigators, health education specialists, cancer information resources nurses, positive image cosmetologists, a resources coordinator, a hospice liaison and more.
 In addition, we have the physical hub of supportive care: our world class Sheri & Les Biller Patient and Family Resource Center that provides a wide range of educational and support programs and services to patients, families and the community.

-With our vision to be “the best program of supportive care services in the world”, the Department of Supportive Care Medicine has continued to lead the development of innovative, tailored patient- and family-centered programs that relate to: geriatric oncology, gender strengths interventions (including a recognized couples program), advanced care planning, patient and family meetings, and both English- and Spanish-speaking Patient and Family Advisory councils.
+The Department of Supportive Care Medicine has continued to lead the development of innovative, tailored patient- and family-centered programs that relate to: geriatric oncology, gender strengths interventions (including a recognized couples program), advanced care planning, patient and family meetings, and both English- and Spanish-speaking Patient and Family Advisory councils.
 As a foundation for these innovative programs and for optimally triaging integrated biopsychosocial care, the department has created patient and family-friendly touchscreen technology in English, Spanish and Chinese that has been recognized by the National Institutes of Health as the model screening program and has been licensed to other cancer centers across the United States.

 Observership Program Overview